diz-unimr/lab-to-fhir/README.md

 #### Integration tests

-Those tests use [Testcontainers}(https://www.testcontainers.org) to provide a real-world test environment.
+These tests use [Testcontainers](https://www.testcontainers.org) to provide a real-world test environment.
 This is similar to the external development environment (with the [compose file](dev/docker-compose.yml) under `dev`).
 However, it deploys docker containers by using the underlying [docker-java](https://github.com/docker-java/docker-java) API and has the benefit of